 Plasma Cloud allows you to assign one default VLAN and/or up to several allowed VLANs to each individual Switch port (to learn more about default and allowed VLANs, please check out this article).

 Plasma Cloud Switches are pre-configured with the management VLAN as default VLAN on all ports to provide a plug & play experience.
 Thus, untagged traffic can go in and out of every port.
-It ensures that your Switches can successfully connect to the Internet and to the Plasma Cloud console out of the box.
+It ensures that your Switches and connected devices can successfully connect to the Internet and to the Plasma Cloud console out of the box.

 To configure a VLAN on a Switch port, you need to: